Ulf3000/userchrome.js/README.md

-which makes its very easy to load additional files , just add a subfolder and access its contents öile this for example
+which makes its very easy to load additional files , just add a subfolder and access its contents like this for example

 chrome://userchromejs/content/sandboxed/myaddondata/icon.png